AniG007/Perma-Run/README.md

 # Perma-Run
  A Persuasive Game to Improve User Awareness about Smartphone Security.

-The game will be published in Google Playstore in the near future.
+The game has been published on <a href="https://play.google.com/store/apps/details?id=com.PCLab.PermaRun"> Google Playstore </a> and is available across android devices (ver 4.4 and above).
-Contact the <a href="https://anirudh-ganesh.web.app/">developer</a> if you want to try it out.
+Visit the <a href="https://anirudh-ganesh.web.app/">website</a> for more details.